Exploring AI: The Past, Present and Future of ChatGPT

 At a high level, simply training AI models still requires considerable computing power.
 Its nature and magnitude require so-called "parallel processing," with thousands of computer chips working side by side to run a single GPT model.

-That's why Nvidia, whose stock has soared in 2023, represents a popular AI investment target.
-The company specializes in high-end graphics processing chips enabling generative AI technology.
-Meanwhile, Amazon has begun working on a generative AI model alongside Microsoft and Google offerings.
+That's why Nvidia, whose stock has soared in 2024, is a popular AI investment target.
+The company specializes in high-end graphics processing chips that enable generative AI technology.

 Cloud-based AI services may offer considerable advantages in productivity, efficiency and security.
-Amazon is developing a model with 20 billion parameters for its Amazon Web Services customers.
+Amazon recently launched a model with 20 billion parameters for its Amazon Web Services customers.
 For its part, Google arguably has the most data of anyone on which to train its models.

 Both companies have the technical expertise and computing power to create powerful tools for their customers.
 The distinction between them may rest on operational superiority rather than technical differentiation.